saptarshi059/SemEval2k19-Task4-UMD/README.md

 Our team submitted 2 models viz. a logistic regression classifier trained on unigrams having a term frequency greater than 12 and a CNN trained on word embeddings.

-The repository is organized in the following manner.
-1. The *Final_TIRA_Programs-CNN* directory contains the programs for our CNN model.
-2. The *Final_TIRA_Programs-Logistic Regression* directory contains the programs for our Logistic Regression model.
-3. The *all_approaches & results* directory contains code for each approach that was attempted for the task.

-Each program in the first 2 directories is documented/commented such that it explains what the program is doing and provides instructions on running it. **Code in the 3rd directory will be updated with comments shortly but the process of running them is almost the same as those in the final directories.**

 ### A note on the programs ###

 All of the programs found in this repo have been written with the *articles-training-byarticle-20181122.xml* dataset in mind.
 While the code can be extended to include a wider range of datasets viz. *articles-training-bypublisher-20181122.xml*, we had 2 reasons for using the former,